bifravst/bifravst/docs/aws/ContinuousIntegration.rst

 * A BDD test-suite of end-to-end tests written in `Gherkin <https://cucumber.io/docs/gherkin/>`_, which describes the tests in English, is run.

 In this way, the tests are not tied to the implementation and during refactoring, and you cannot accidentally drop tests.
-Tests written for test-runners like `Jest <https://jestjs.io/>`_ tend to be closely tied to the API of the source-code implementation.
+Tests written for test-runners like `Jest <https://jestjs.io/>`_ tend to be closely tied to the API of the source code implementation.
-In the case of bigger refactoring, the tests themselves usually need to be refactored as well.
+In the case of bigger refactoring, usually the tests need to be refactored as well.
 Since the BDD tests are purely testing based on the public API of the project (which is the native AWS API), they can be kept unchanged during refactoring.

 .. note::